-ENERGY: Oil prices veered lower, erasing gains from earlier in the day.
-Benchmark U.S. crude slid 36 cents to $51.51 a barrel on the New York Mercantile Exchange.
-Brent crude, used to price international oils, fell 38 cents to $57.44 a barrel in London.
+ENERGY: Benchmark U.S. crude added 8 cents to $56.79 a barrel in electronic trading on the New York Mercantile Exchange.
+It gained $1.36 a barrel on Friday, to $55.71 a barrel.
+Brent crude, used to price international oils, lost 22 cents to $62.52 a barrel in London.

 Copyright 2017 The Associated Press.
 All rights reserved.